Tips for Proper Aquarium Lighting

 Aquarium Lamp Selection

-There are several choices in aquarium lamp bulbs, and each has its pros and cons:
+There are several choices for aquarium lamp bulbs, and each has its pros and cons:

-• Compact fluorescent lighting lasts longer, uses less energy and shines brighter than conventional fluorescent lighting.
-These fixtures are a popular alternative to more expensive fixtures for marine aquarium lighting, which requires higher-intensity light.
+- Compact fluorescent lighting lasts longer, uses less energy and shines brighter than conventional fluorescent lighting.
+These fixtures are a popular alternative to more expensive fixtures for marine lighting, which requires higher-intensity light.

 Proper lighting is a crucial part of your aquarium setup, so don't let it be an afterthought.
 Once you know what type of aquarium you want and what type of fish will inhabit it, research your lighting needs and invest in the proper equipment.
 Your fish will be more active, more colorful and, most importantly, healthier as a result.